The treatment for patients with spondylolisthesis depends on the severity of the condition and the extent of movement of the vertebra.

 Following this, physical therapy can offer a benefit to help strengthen the muscles in the lower back and reduce the risk of symptom recurrence.
-Simple physical exercises can be employed to improve the flexibility and strength and the involved muscles.
+Simple physical exercises can be employed to improve the flexibility and strength of the involved muscles.
 A physiotherapist can help to make recommendations for the appropriate exercises and monitor the physical progress of the individual.

 In the treatment period, the patient should avoid participating in contact sports or other activities that may overstretch the spine.
 If the employment of the individual has a strong demand for physical labor, they may need to take some time away from work.